mrkraimer/testPython/PY_NTNDA_Viewer/PY_NTNDA_Viewer.md

 ## Required Python Modules

-You must have python and pip installed.
+You must have python3 and pip installed.

 The other python modules can be installed via pip install …